pawelngei/alxd.org/content/49en_ministry_for_the_future.md

 I struggled to continue, clenching my teeth, running into really problematic and painful descriptions of issues I had first-hand experience in, seeing them completely misrepresented or handwaved.
 I started having cognitive dissonance; it cannot be the same "Ministry…" as my friends read, can it?

-In order to power through the book, I decided to create a little thought experiment I now welcome you to try with me.
+In order to power through the book, I decided to create a little thought experiment which I now welcome you to try with me.
 Let’s imagine that there are two books written by KSR:

 <sustainability>
 "The Ministry for Sustainability" would be the _imagined_ climate fiction epic, unanimously recommended to me by my friends.
-It would be exactly the masterpiece it was described to be, tackling the biggest questions of our future, responsibly discussing what we should expect and painting a better world we can strive towards.
+It would be exactly the masterpiece it was described to be, tackling the biggest questions of our future, responsibly discussing what we should expect and painting a better world that we can strive towards.
 Since it differs so much from what I read, I want to treat it as some kind of _platonic ideal_ of a climate fiction masterpiece, further referring to it as the "...Sustainability" or just the "masterpiece".
 </sustainability>

 <future>